14 Feb How to Know if You Have Chronic Inflammatory Response Syndrome?

 There are several tests that can help you identify if mold is the cause of your inflammation, and therefore your symptoms.
 These tests are useful If you suspect you have CIRS, I recommend the following:

 - The Visual Contrast Sensitivity (VCS) test checks for neuroinflammation, which is often caused by mold exposure.
-The VCS test checks your ability to see differences in colors, a common symptoms of CIRS.
+The VCS test checks your ability to see differences in colors, a common symptom of CIRS.
 It’s also only $10 and can be done at home, so it’s a good place to start.

 - There is a Mold CIRS Panel laboratory markers that you can test in the conventional laboratory.
 This panel tests for MMP9, TGF-beta1, MSH, ADH, and osmolality.